At a Glance

 Tailor Your CV: Make sure your CV highlights your Java development experience, especially with microservices and Spring Boot.
 Use specific examples from your past work that demonstrate your skills in these areas.

 Craft a Strong Cover Letter: Write a cover letter that addresses the key responsibilities mentioned in the job description.
-Explain how your experience aligns with their needs, particularly in designing and maintaining microservices-based applications.
+Explain how your experience aligns with their needs and express your enthusiasm for the role.

-Showcase Relevant Projects: If you have worked on projects involving RESTful APIs, messaging systems, or any of the preferred qualifications like Camunda BPM, make sure to mention these.
-Highlight your role and the impact of your contributions.
+Showcase Relevant Projects: If you have worked on projects involving RESTful APIs, messaging systems, or any of the preferred qualifications like Camunda BPM, make sure to mention these in your application.
+Highlight your contributions and the impact of your work.

 Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial for a developer role.